bottkars/PPDM-pwsh/example_scripts/s3_backup_rclone.md

-# Cloud-to-BoostFS Backup Script, Using Dell PowerProtect DataManager Generic Application Agent
+# Cloud-to-BoostFS Backup Script, Using Dell PowerProtect DataManager Generic Application Agent for PAAS

 This script enables automated, robust, and auditable backups from a remote/cloud storage location—accessed via [rclone]—to a Dell PowerProtect DataDomain BoostFS directory.
 It is Orchestrated by Dell PowerProtect Generic Application Agent.